-Because we live in a computer-driven world, it's probably not that surprising that your creditworthiness boils down to one number.
+Because we live in a computer-driven society, you're probably not surprised to hear that your ability to repay your mortgage comes down to a single number.

-- Credit History - Have you had credit for many years, or for just a short time?
+- Credit History - Have you had credit for years, or for just a short time?

-- Your Credit Card Balances - How many accounts do you hold, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts do you hold?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are weighted a little bit differently depending on the formula being used.
-Each formula produces a single number which may vary a a little by agency.
-FICO scores range from 300 to 800.
-Higher scores are better.
-Most borrowers who want to get a mortgage score 620 or above.
+These factors are weighted differently depending on which formula the agency uses.
+Each formula produces a single number which varies slightly from one agency to another.
+Credit scores can be as low as 300 and as high as 800.
+Higher is always better.
+Most people who want to get a mortgage loan these days score 620 or above.

 Getting your credit score

-To raise your score, you must have the reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that offered the first FICO credit score, sells credit scores on its website: myFICO.com.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-They also provide helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to know your score and ensure that the credit reports from each agency are correct.
+Fair Isaac, the corporation that offered the original FICO score, sells credit scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+They also provide helpful information and online tools that can help you improve your credit score.

-You can get a federally-mandated free credit report once per year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once a year from all three agencies when you visit AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

 Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.